jmcker/Multiplay-Portable-Project-Converter/README.md

 # Multiplay Portable Project Converter #

-Converts Multiplay projects that depend on local audio files into movable, self-contained projects.
-All necessary files are copied into a portable project folder, which can be moved to and used in a different folder or computer.
+Converts Multiplay projects that depend on local audio files into portable, self-contained projects.
+All necessary files are copied into a project folder, which can be moved to and used in a different directory or on a seperate backup machine. v1.1

-v1.1
+This tool greatly improves on the idea of Multiplay's *Archive* function.

 ### Setup ###